 Identify course requirements where flexibility is and is not feasible.
 While flexibility benefits all students, it is particularly important for students who qualify for accommodations.
 Intended learning outcomes may all be deemed essential, while some may be more flexible in terms of either the goals or the means of achieving them.
 Rarely is a specific type or format of assessment or learning activity absolutely required in a course; in most cases, other comparable options exist that would enable students to demonstrate that they have met the intended learning outcomes.
 However, in some programs or courses, how students meet the outcomes cannot be altered without fundamentally changing the nature of an essential requirement.

-- Review your course learning outcomes, assessments, and learning activities carefully and critically so that you can identify any specific essential requirements in your syllabus, along with a rationale for why flexibility is not possible.
+- Review your course learning outcomes, assessments, and learning activities carefully and critically so that you can identify any specific essential requirements in your course outline, along with a rationale for why flexibility is not possible.

 - Consider whether skills that students may need to develop later on as professionals can really be deemed essential in your course.
 Not all students in your course may end up working in a certain profession: career development on the job can help them to hone the specific skills or knowledge needed for career success.